Are you an adviser? Go to Unbiased Pro

 When can I access my defined contribution pension?

-Legally you can start to access your pension in the normal way from the age of 55 – well before you can receive your state pension.
+Legally you can start to access your pension from the age of 55 – well before you can receive your state pension.

-From then on, the minimum pension age will remain ten years below State Pension age
+From then on, the minimum pension age will be 10 years below the state pension age.

-There are also some circumstances when you may be able to access your pension earlier than 55, such as if you’re in poor health or in a profession where your normal retirement age is earlier than normal, for example if you’re a professional athlete.
+There are also some circumstances when you can access your pension earlier than 55, such as if you’re in poor health or in a profession where your normal retirement age is earlier than normal, for example, if you’re a professional athlete.

-You may also have a protected pension age lower than 55 under the rules of the scheme.
+You may also have a protected pension age lower than 55 under the rules of certain pension schemes.

-If you have a private defined contribution pension, you don’t need the consent of an employer or the pension provider to take benefits early, if the terms and conditions of your contract allow you to do this.
+If you have a private DC pension, you don’t need the consent of an employer or the pension provider to take benefits early if the terms and conditions of your contract allow you to do this.

 Generally, it’s best to wait as long as possible before accessing your pension, as it has to last you for the rest of your life.
 You may also want your family to inherit some of it.